OK

 The “Commoditized-specialty” Model Needs to Get Re-invented

 There is a friction to be resolved for maybe most of the players in the market.
-From emulsions industry's customer-end, there is a certain expectation to get provided with customized products.
+At emulsions industry's customer-end, there is certain expectation to get provided with customized products.
 This includes a broad product range to choose from, formulation support and in general a high technical service level.
 This leads to a specialty mindset in the industry.

 This leads to an expansion both at the product end and at the tail end of the raw material base.
 An emulsion producer can easily have several hundreds of raw materials on its bill and same amount of chemically different products.
 This adds significant complexity to manufacturing, which is therefore, set up in most cases for batch operation.